Know-Show: Benchmarking Video-Language Models on Spatio-Temporal Grounded Reasoning: Previous Work

 \section{Previous Work}

-\paragraph{Video-language benchmarks.} The benchmarks broadly related to our work are presented in Table~\ref{tab:benchmark_comparison}.
-Amongst, datasets such as VITATECS \cite{li2024vitatecs}, TestOfTime \cite{bagad2023test}, TempCompass \cite{liu2024tempcompass}, AGQA \cite{grunde2021agqa}, and STAR \cite{star} includes high-level reasoning over temporal or spatial relationships, while datasets like MV-Bench \cite{li2024mvbench}, Video-MME \cite{fu2025video}, VideoVista \cite{li2024videovista} include question categories that assess the model’s ability to recognize or locate actions, objects, or events.
-However, there is a lack of benchmarks designed to evaluate models' ability to reason about actions and their semantics while simultaneously identifying the corresponding spatial and temporal evidence in the video.
-Our benchmark explicitly addresses this gap by introducing a unified evaluation framework that jointly requires models to perform reasoning and grounding across both spatial and temporal dimensions, thereby advancing the field toward spatio-temporal grounded reasoning.
-A related effort is NExT-GQA \cite{nextgqa}, which targets temporally grounded reasoning but uses MCQ format that is more susceptible to language priors and vision–language shortcuts.
-In contrast, our benchmark evaluates both spatial and temporal grounded reasoning and adopts open-ended QA, reducing the biases inherent in MCQs.
-To ensure clarity and correctness, all questions were written and verified by human annotators, as template-based generation often yields unnatural phrasing and fully LLM-generated questions may introduce ambiguity or factual inconsistencies.
+\textbf{Video-Language Benchmarks.} The benchmarks broadly related to our work are presented in Table~\ref{tab:benchmark_comparison}.
+Amongst, datasets such as VITATECS \cite{li2024vitatecs}, MMBench \cite{fang2024mmbench}, TempCompass \cite{liu2024tempcompass}, and STAR \cite{star} includes high-level reasoning over temporal and/or spatial relationships, they do not require specifically to ground their inferences on space or time, while datasets like MV-Bench \cite{li2024mvbench}, Video-MME \cite{fu2025video}, VideoVista \cite{li2024videovista} include question categories that assess the model’s ability to directly locate actions and objects.
+Consequently, there remains a lack of benchmarks designed to evaluate whether models can reason about actions and their semantics while simultaneously identifying the corresponding spatial and temporal evidence in the video.
+To address this gap, we introduce a unified evaluation framework that requires models to jointly reason and ground across space and time.
+Our benchmark encompasses four spatial grounded reasoning scenarios: action-conditioned person, object, person–object, and hand–object reasoning, in increasing order of compositional complexity, along with action-conditioned temporal grounded reasoning.
+A closely related effort is NExT-GQA \cite{nextgqa}, which targets temporally grounded reasoning but uses MCQ format that is more susceptible to language priors and vision–language shortcuts.
+Vid-STG \cite{zhang2020does}, VideoMolmo \cite{ahmad2025videomolmo} and R-AVST \cite{li2025llava} includes some spatially grounded queries but are limited to either a person or an object, but they do not evaluate co-grounded reasoning across multiple interacting entities (e.g., person–object or hand–object).
+As a result, these benchmarks do not require explicit action–role binding among interacting entities, nor do they assess whether models can reason over multi-entity interactions.
+Importantly, none of the prior benchmarks include dedicated evaluation scenarios for fine-grained hand–object co-grounded reasoning.
+Such fine-grained interactions are critical in real-world applications, including robotics and embodied manipulation where understanding precise hand–object dynamics is essential for reliable decision-making.